“Love-and Adderall – Rediscovered”

 Mr. Sensitive is an M.D. and knows all about drugs.
 He’s an anesthesiologist, and, he adds with a laugh, a “drug pusher.”
 He sometimes talks about his patients in a very generic way, and he has a particular gripe about the “spazes,” the people who can only function pseudo-normally with doses of Clonazepam.

 We were flipping through a celeb glossy the other day as we waited for a takeout order, and there was a short piece about Lindsay Lohan.
-Is she anorexic or is it the attention deficit hyperactivity disorder (ADHD) drug Adderall?
-Adderall, the weight loss secret to the stars.
-Mr. Sensitive started going into the details of Adderall-how it’s a stimulant, how it suppresses appetite, how it is abused by people, even if they have not been diagnosed with ADHD, who want to shed weight quickly.
+Does she have an eating disorder or is it the attention deficit hyperactivity disorder (ADHD) drug Adderall?
+Adderall, the secret method of getting skinny to the stars.
+Mr. Sensitive started going into the details of Adderall-how it’s a stimulant, how it suppresses appetite, how it is abused by people, even if they have not been diagnosed with ADHD, who want to shed pounds quickly.
 “It’s basically speed,” he said to me.

 I feel like someone who is now keeping a dark secret.
 The other day I got a refill of the Adderall, and I’m once again on the medication and feeling oddly productive.
 Sure I am spending all of my time with Mr. Sensitive, lying in bed, laughing and enjoying the grand view of one of the ritziest neighborhoods in Gotham from the “penthouse.”
 I feel lucky; everything is going smoothly.